tystar86/python_exercises/Tasks/data_structures.md

 ```

 #2.
->Write a Python program to iterate over an enum class and display individual member and their value.
+>Write a function to iterate over an enum class and display individual member and their value.

 **Expected Output:**
 ```